adaptive-architecture/common-utilities/docfx/docs/redis-message-bus.md

 3. **Chain TypeInfoResolvers**: Always chain your custom context with the `DefaultJsonSerializerContext` to ensure built-in types are supported.

-4. **Project Configuration**: Add AOT properties to your project file:
+4. **Project Configuration**: Add AoT properties to your project file:
    ``` xml
    <PropertyGroup>
      <PublishAot>true</PublishAot>